Handmade Locally. Celebrated Globally.

-In the early days, David and Cary remember how much they counted on the resources of SOREDI, especially when it became necessary to restore the facility and upgrade equipment.
+In the early days, David remembers how much they counted on the resources of SOREDI, especially when it became necessary to restore the facility and upgrade equipment.
 “SOREDI stepped up and supported us when we needed it the most,” David explains.
 “We couldn’t have done it without them.”

-Today, David and Cary are on the cutting edge with milking robotics and their Nellie Green Program, which involves solar, recycling, waste reduction, employee incentives, and other sustainable practices.
+Today, Rogue Creamery is on the cutting edge with milking robotics and their Nellie Green Program, which involves solar, recycling, waste reduction, employee incentives, and other sustainable practices.
 And, they are on the Southern Oregon Edge with those who have the same commitment to healthful foods.
 “What we love the most,” explained David “is that the vibrancy of the people and their passions are exponentially much greater here, and that is exciting.”